 Be Awesome….
 God loves the humble ones, and the humble ones often don’t make it as first-round draft picks for the jobs with big titles or positions.
 But they always seem to be the first-round picks for God when He’s looking for someone to use in a big way.

 To Be Awesome is to be humble and to be available.
 We get opportunities every day to be awesome to someone or for something.
-I want my kids to be available to any and all opportunities, especially with others.
-As the saying goes – “in 20 years they people won’t remember your name or achievements.
+I want my kids to be available for any and all opportunities, especially with others.
+As the saying goes – “in 20 years the people won’t remember your name or achievements.
 But in 20 years they will remember how you made them feel and the memories you gave them.”
 Be awesome.
 Make others feel special and leave them with great memories.

 As we send our kids off to school and college, my prayer is that these days will be rich with learning.
 Yes, I hope they fill their minds with book knowledge, but I also hope they are filled with moments and experiences that mold and shape who they will become.
 As I’ve posted before, it’s time to “Let That Pony Run.”